-Hélyette GEMAN is a Professor of Finance at Birkbeck, University of London where she is the Director of the Commodity Finance Centre and Research Professor at John Hopkins University.
+Hélyette GEMAN is a Professor of Mathematical Finance at Birkbeck, University of London where she is the Director of the Commodity Finance Centre and Research Professor at Johns Hopkins University.
 She is a graduate of Ecole Normale Superieure in Mathematics, holds a Masters degree in Theoretical Physics and a PhD in Probability from the University Pierre et Marie Curie and a PhD in Finance from the University Pantheon Sorbonne.
 In 1993, she became 'Professeur Agrege des Universites' in Management and Juridicial Sciences.

 Her book Commodities and Commodity Derivatives: Energy, Metals and Agriculturals published by Wiley Finance in January 2005 has become the reference book in the field.
 She edited in 2008 the book Risk Management in Commodity Markets: from Shipping to Agriculturals and Energy and was in 2010 the first Wilmar-International Invited Professor of Commodities Business at Singapore Management University.
 Professor Geman is a Member of the Board of the UBS-Bloomberg Commodity Index.

 Professor Geman counts many brilliant characters among her past and present PhD students, among them Nassim Taleb, author of The Black Swan.